Table of Contents

 With comfy beds and secure lockers, you have everything you need for a base to explore Scotland’s capital.
 Compare rates at TripAdvisor.

-The Dominion film house is a local’s favourite and a lesser-known oddity is the Wild West Morningside, an alley that looks like a cowboy film set at Springvalley Gardens.
+Morningside has The Dominion film house, a local’s favorite and a lesser-known oddity, the Wild West Morningside, an alley that looks like a cowboy film set at Springvalley Gardens.

 Morningside and Bruntsfield Accommodation

 If you are looking for cheap places to stay in Edinburgh, Albyn Townhouse (bed and breakfast) offers affordable prices for excellent accommodation.